A boulder blocking a Mexican cave was moved. Hidden inside were human skeletons and the remains of sharks and blood-sucking bats.

 Inside a walled area on the site, researchers who were trying to create a new path between temples found a cave sealed with a large boulder.
 The entrance to the cave was also decorated with a small sea snail that was stuck to the rock with stucco, confirming that the cave was sealed by Mayans.

 Archaeologists exploring the cave removed the boulder and discovered the rock was "literally splitting" a human skeleton in half.
-Inside they found "at least two small chambers" within the structure.
-Both chambers were small, only about nine feet by six feet and about sixteen inches high.
+Inside they found at least two small chambers within the structure, each one measuring about nine feet by six feet and about sixteen inches high.
 Within those chambers, "so far, eight burials have been recorded," the news release said.

 Most of those burials were of adults, the researchers said, and the remains found were "in good condition" because of the environmental conditions inside the chambers.